EyeTribe/tet-cpp-client/README.md

 The C++SDK comes with CMake-support making it easy to build the SDK as a library for inclusion in your own project.
 Alternatively you may copy the files directly into your own project.

-The CMake GUI can be obtained at http://www.cmake.org.
+The CMake GUI can be obtained at the [CMake website](http://www.cmake.org).

 Dependencies
 ----

-In order to provide non-C++11 portability and network support, the C++ SDK utilizes a variety of Boost libraries.
+In order to provide non-C++11 portability and network support, the C++ SDK utilizes a variety of [Boost libraries](http://www.boost.org).
 The lowest boost version version tested is 1.53, but older versions may work.
-For information on obtaining and installing a recent version of Boost, please visit http://www.boost.org.
+For information on obtaining and installing a recent version of Boost, please the [Boost website](http://www.boost.org).

 Boost is meant to be built from source and does include instructions on how to accomplish this.
 However, prebuilt binaries can be downloaded as well.
 CMake may encounter issues with prebuilt versions of Boost, and thus we advise users to build Boost manually.